IPv4

 2. Expert Guidance on Routing and BGP

-Because not all block sizes route equally, IPv4 Hub assists clients with:
+Because not all block sizes route equally, IPv4 Hub assists clients with minimum BGP announcement sizes, aggregation planning, and routing design.
+This also helps organizations reduce network security risks as outlined.

 3. Clean IP Availability Options